dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 Let's activate the fabric to open the crafting menu.
 You can see the Craftable Bandage is right here. **Craft**!
 You have successfully crafted a Bandage!

 That's it for today!
 You've officially made your first MWSE mod!
-But both the tutorial and the mod are not finished yet.
-There's still a lot to learn and some features to add.
+But both the tutorial and the mod are not yet finished.
+There is still a lot to learn and some features to add.
 So stay tune for the next video.
 Bye!

 ??? example "What your main.lua should look like"